-An elementary school teacher took off her mask for a read-aloud.
+A Calif. elementary school teacher took off her mask for a read-aloud.
 Within days, half her class was positive for delta.

 Pressure on the FDA

-With more than 80 million children and adolescents in the United States, public health officials and researchers believe the pandemic will not end until coronavirus vaccines are approved for all ages.
+With about 73 million children and adolescents in the United States, public health officials and researchers believe the pandemic will not end until coronavirus vaccines are approved for all ages.

 The FDA’s rollout of the vaccines for adults occurred in record time, but there are additional steps involved for children, and for good reason.
 Younger children’s immune systems tend to be more robust and vary greatly in size — think of a 5-year old versus a 15-year-old.

 Medical historians point to cautionary tales about rushed approvals: In the 1960s, thousands of children in the United States who got a vaccine developed atypical measles, which resulted in lung inflammation that often sent them to the hospital.
 That vaccine was later recalled.
-And several years ago in the Philippines, a school-based program for dengue fever had to be stopped after the drugmaker discovered it could lead to more severe illness in some children.
+Several years ago in the Philippines, a school-based vaccination program for dengue fever had to be stopped after the drugmaker discovered it could lead to more severe illness in some children.

-Clinical trials typically involve looking separately at children in various age groups, moving from oldest to youngest — ages 16 and up, 12 to 15, 5 to11, and under 5.
-Pfizer’s coronavirus vaccine is currently available for those 12 and above], and the Moderna vaccine, for those 16 and older.
+Clinical trials typically involve looking separately at children in various age groups, moving from oldest to youngest — ages 16 and up, 12 to 15, 5 to 11, and under 5.
+Pfizer’s coronavirus vaccine is currently available for those 12 and above, and Moderna’s vaccine is open for those 16 and older.

-Yvonne Maldonado, a professor of pediatrics and population health at Stanford who heads the AAP committee on infectious diseases, said one big challenge for the 5-to-11-year-old group right now has to do with titrating down the dose.
+Yvonne Maldonado, a professor of pediatrics and population health at Stanford University who heads the AAP committee on infectious diseases, said one big challenge for the 5- to 11-year-old group has to do with titrating down, or reducing, the dose.
 This isn’t necessary for all vaccines, she said, but it is something that is being studied for the messenger-RNA shots.

 The cardiac complication in some adolescents and young adults after receiving the second shot has been well publicized.
-But Maldonado, an investigator on the Pfizer vaccine trials for children, said the issue is so rare that adding a few thousand more children to the studies is unlikely to provide insight, and that you’d probably need to add millions to be able to identify those patients with the reaction.
+But Maldonado, an investigator on the Pfizer-BioNTech vaccine trials for children, said the issue is so rare that adding a few thousand more children to the studies is unlikely to provide insight, and that the study would probably need to add millions to be able to identify those patients with the reaction.
 She said researchers have not seen signals of other concerning side effects, and she and her colleagues were not informed the FDA’s authorization might be delayed — until they heard it from the media.

 “If there had been a valid reason to slow down the authorization, we want to understand that,” she said.
 “But based on what we’ve seen and heard there’s no specific other issue.”

-Julie Morita, a vaccine expert who was on the Biden transition team on covid and a former member of the Advisory Council on Infection Protocols for the CDC, said that as the delta variant has surged, the calculus for public health officials should change.
+Julie Morita, a vaccine expert who was on the Biden transition team on covid-19 and a former member of the Advisory Committee on Immunization Practices for the CDC, said that as the delta variant has surged, the calculus for public health officials should change.

 “If delta wasn’t making children sick and hospitalizing them, it might make sense to take more time to look at the safety profile,” said Morita, executive vice president for the Robert Wood Johnson Foundation.
 “But when you have a virus that is surging, expediency may become more important.”